Thursday, August 9, 2012

 Net Neutrality: Knee-Deep in the Internet

 Or, is it?
-While free Wikipedia for the masses might sound like a good idea, I argue that it's a major threat to Net Neutrality; that it undermines one of the Internet's greatest benefits to society: the level playing-field.
+While free Wikipedia for the masses might sound like a good idea, I argue that it does more harm than good; that it undermines one of the Internet's greatest long-term benefits to society: the level playing-field.

-You must also understand how Internet access is sold.
-Traditionally, all-you-can-eat monthly plans (differentiated by speed) were the norm.
-This is due to the fact that packets of data are not a scarce resource.
-There's a nearly infinite supply as they are generated by computers at almost no cost.
-The only constraint on supply is the transmission rate (i.e. the speed at which they can be sent and received).
+Internet service providers have traditionally sold customers all-you-can-eat monthly access plans differentiated by speed.
+Why?
+Because packets of data are not a very scarce resource.
+There's a nearly infinite supply as their entire life-cycle occurs within electronic devices.
+The only meaningful constraint is the transmission rate (i.e. the speed at which they can be sent and received).

-When Internet service providers engage in this type of behavior, and offer their customers free access to sponsored services like Facebook or Wikipedia, they are unbalancing the level playing-field by allowing wealthy corporations to buy preferential access to the market.
-As this behavior becomes more prevalent, it will have an increasingly negative impact on start-up companies and new technologies who cannot afford preferential access; it will introduce a significant financial barrier to scale.
+Internet service providers who engage in this type of behavior undermine the neutral design of the Internet by affording wealthy and powerful entities the ability to buy or gain preferential access to the network.
+As this behavior becomes more prevalent, it will have an increasingly negative impact on start-up companies and new technologies which cannot afford or are otherwise denied preferential access.
+The end result is a centralized, fragmented, monopolistic Internet with few or none of the social and economic benefits that it's renowned for.

 But don't just take my word for it; listen to Vint Cerf, inventor of the Internet: